 In this article, we look into what freelancing is, its benefits and disadvantages, and how to start working as a freelancer.

-A freelancer, also called an independent contractor, is a self-employed person.
 Freelancers offer their services on a per-project or per-hour basis.
 Businesses or clients hire freelancers for a specified period to complete tasks or projects.

 Unlike in a traditional employment model, freelancers can choose to take on multiple projects and multiple clients.
 Clients, in turn, don’t need to hire freelancers as part of their company.
-Thus, clients are not required to pay their freelancers’ health insurance and other employment benefits.

-Types of Freelancers
+Types Of Freelancers

-In the past, freelancers need to be physically present to provide their services.
+In the past, freelancers needed to be physically present to provide their services.
 For these traditional freelancers, the amount of work and the number of clients are limited by their and their client’s location.

-Traditional types of freelancers include service providers like photographers, architects, interior decorators, makeup artists, plumbers, etc. Other traditional freelancers provide professional services like lawyers, on-call doctors, business consultants, financial analysts, etc.
+Other traditional freelancers provide professional services like lawyers, on-call doctors, business consultants, financial analysts, etc.

 Examples of these virtual freelancers include virtual assistants, online or social media marketers, online customer support representatives, and those who work in website development.
-Other popular virtual freelancers are knowledge service providers for information technology (IT), computer programming, accounting, business accounting, and other fields.

-Pros of Freelancing
+Pros Of Freelancing

 Below are the benefits and advantages of freelance jobs over full-time employment:

-You have a flexible work schedule.
+You have a flexible work schedule

 Compared to a regular job, freelance jobs have more flexibility over work hours and payment terms.
 You can choose when and where to work according to your preferences or availability.
 You can also get to pick clients and projects.

-You can have a better work-life balance.
+You can have a better work-life balance

 Because of the flexibility that comes with being a self-employed worker, you can plan your workload better.
 This flexibility means you can set aside personal time for other areas of your life.
 For instance, when and how long your vacations depend on you and how you manage your time.

-You can earn more.
+You can earn more

-Doing freelance work gives you a chance to earn more because you are not limited to a specific salary or work hours.
+A freelance life gives you a chance to earn more because you are not limited to a specific salary or work hours.
 You can take on more clients or projects to make more money.
-Also, unlike in traditional employment, you have control over the rates of your products or services.
-Being an independent contractor allows you to set your salary for clients.

-You are your own boss.
+You are your own boss

 Being self-employed gives you the freedom to decide not only on your rates and working schedule.
 You also get to decide how to advance your freelancing career direction and personal development.
 Freelance writers, for example, can choose to specialize in specific topics or transition to other freelancing work like marketing or web development.

-Cons of Freelancing
+Cons Of Freelancing

 The following are the common downsides to being a freelance worker:

-You have less stability.
+You have less stability

 Unlike having a full-time job, being a freelancer comes with varying income and working conditions.
 Because you take in different clients with tasks that can end in variable periods, your income will be unpredictable.
 If you don’t seek clients proactively, you will fail to sustain a steady income.

-You take care of your finances.
+You take care of your finances

 After receiving all the profits from your salary, you need to account for your expenses and the cost of operations.
 You must also save a buffer income for low-income periods, emergency expenses, and future business needs.

-You are responsible for your taxes.
+You are responsible for your taxes

 Related to taking care of finances, freelancers must also pay self-employment tax for their income.
 You are responsible for paying your taxes, and tax rates depend on your location.
 You need to inquire about your tax deductions and remit your taxes to your local revenue service providers.

-You have no access to employer-funded benefits.
+You have no access to employer-funded benefits

-Freelancers are not considered company employees, so employers need not provide healthcare insurance or retirement plans.
-You also do not get paid holidays, sick leave, or vacation time.
+As a freelancer, you also do not get paid holidays, sick leave, or vacation time.
 You need to avail yourself of insurance and retirement products using your income.

-To have a sustainable freelancing business and better working conditions, you also need to take holidays and leaves of absence.
+To have a sustainable freelancing business and better working conditions, you also need to take holidays and leave of absence.
 You can account for the lost income from taking time off from work as a necessary expense.

-You need self-motivation.
+You need self-motivation

 Traditional full-time employment provides motivation in the form of incentives, bonuses, and promotions.
 Without these, freelancers might lose the drive to push themselves to achieve their goals and accomplish their tasks.